-Opportunities to increase Lynas' climate-related resilience have been identified and are being implemented.
-This includes the state-of-the-art high recovery water recycling circuit from the tailings dam and an additional bore water desalination plant being implemented as part of Mt Weld expansion project.
+Lynas was also identified to have material exposure to the chronic physical risk of drought.
+More intense or prolonged droughts can lead to diminishing water resources, increasing operational risks, and potentially more severe bushfires.
+Opportunities to increase Lynas' resilience to drought have been identified and are being implemented.
+This includes the \$30m state-of-the-art high recovery water recycling circuit from the tailings dam and an additional bore water desalination plant being implemented as part of Mt Weld expansion project.